Just My Type

 Loading

 An image appeared on my Facebook feed one day purporting to be a quotation taken from the Roman emperor and philosopher, Marcus Aurelius.
 Having read his Meditations more than once in multiple translations, I was baffled because it didn’t look at all familiar or even sound like him.
 But was it a new translation?
 The quote is: Everything we hear is a opinion, not a fact.
 Everything we see is a perspective, not the truth.
-It’s a good line, even if a tautology (the statement … click below for more ↓
+It’s a good line, even if a tautology (the statement is itself an opinion), but I can’t find it in any online version of the … click below for more ↓

 Where Have The Real Heroes Gone?